developer-advocacy-dremio/dremio-ingestion-docs/readme.md

 Iceberg metadata.

-## Ingesting Data Outside of Dremio
+## Ingesting with Other Tools

-In some cases, ingestion happens outside of Dremio.
+In some cases, ingestion happens with other tools.
 This is common when pipelines already exist, when streaming systems are involved, or when specialized engines are required.